Snow snake: Equipment

 The poles used in the game, collectively known as "snow snakes", have different names depending on their length.
 The smallest poles used are the six-inch-long "snow darts".
 The next size up is the three-foot-long "short snake", also known as a "mud cat".
 Longer poles are known only as "snow snakes", and can be anywhere from six to ten feet in length.
 Snow snakes can be made from a variety of materials.
 In the Sioux tribe, they were traditionally made of bone, with feathers trailing behind for symbolic decoration.
 Other tribes traditionally used native North American hardwoods, such as maple, oak, apple, hickory, and juneberry.
 In modern times, other hardwoods not traditionally available, such as ebony, have become popular materials for snow snakes.
 Many players customize their snow snakes by decorating them with colorful designs or adding minor modifications, such as waxing the wooden surface.

 The trough, or track, that snow snakes are thrown down is typically five inches deep, rising up in a slope at the end where the players stand.
 In modern times, some groups will add obstacles like jumps or snow barriers to their tracks, for added interest.

 History

-According to the Iroquois oral tradition, the game of snow snake dates back more than 500 years, to before the arrival of Europeans in North America.
+According to Haudenosaunee oral tradition, the game of snow snake dates back more than 500 years, to before the arrival of Europeans in North America.
 Originally a form of communication between villages, the throwing of "snow snakes" in a trough of snow developed into a competitive sport during lengthy winters when the long track was not used for communication.
 The name "snow snake" is said to have come from the serpentine wiggling motion of the poles as they slide down the icy track.